srinadh14321/Python/README.md

   <h3>All algorithms implemented in Python - for education 📚</h3>
 </div>

-Implementations are for learning purposes only.
-They may be less efficient than the implementations in the Python standard library.
-Use them at your discretion.
+These implementations are intended for learning purposes only.
+They may be less efficient than those found in the Python standard library.
+Please use them at your discretion.

 ## 🚀 Getting Started

-📋 Read through our [Contribution Guidelines](CONTRIBUTING.md) before you contribute.
+📋 Please read through our [Contribution Guidelines](CONTRIBUTING.md) before contributing.

 ## 🌐 Community Channels